Qorvo/qpg-openthread/README.md

 This repository contains the specific files needed to enable Thread on Qorvo platforms.

-Example applications on the different platforms are available in the [Qorvo OpenThread repository](https://github.com/openthread/ot-qorvo)
+Example applications and build instructionss for each of our platforms can be found [below](#supported-platforms).

 ## License file